How to Use a Compound Interest Formula in Excel – 4 Methods

 Step 2:

-For calculating the future value to be compounded with a monthly, quarterly, weekly, or daily contribution, you need to divide the annual interest rate (for the FV function it is rate) with the contribution and multiply the contribution by the number of years (for the FV function it is nper).
+To calculate the future value with monthly, quarterly, weekly, or daily compounded periods, you need to divide the annual interest rate (for the FV function it is rate) by the contribution and multiply it by the number of years (for the FV function it is nper).

 Step 1: